Sleeping with Sirens: Complete Collapse (2021–present)

 On June 2, 2021, the band released the single "Bloody Knuckles" from their upcoming album.
-On June 22, 2022, the band released their second single called "Crosses" featuring Spencer Chamberlain from Underoath whilst also announcing their seventh studio album Complete Collapse, which was released on October 14, 2022.
+Just over a year later, on June 22, 2022, the band released their second single called "Crosses" featuring Spencer Chamberlain from Underoath whilst also announcing their seventh studio album Complete Collapse, which was released on October 14, 2022.

-On July 14, 2022, guitarist Jack Fowler announced he had departed the band.
+On July 14, 2022, guitarist Jack Fowler announced he had departed the band, having contributed to the album prior to the announcement.
+He is currently a touring guitarist for country artist/rapper Jelly Roll.

-On August 11, 2022, the band released two singles "Let You Down" featuring Charlotte Sands and "Ctrl + Alt + Del".
+On August 11, 2022, the band released two singles, "Let You Down" featuring Charlotte Sands and "Ctrl + Alt + Del".